 Just as DSA members were trying to establish the Medicare for All campaign in chapters across the country, after winning an overwhelming mandate at the 2017 convention, a group of chapters chose instead to organize these brake-lights clinics, and debate ensued.
 Should we as DSA spend our time and resources fixing brake lights?
 How far could such a project go in curbing racial profiling?
 Will police officers bent on racial profiling really refrain from pulling someone over because they have functioning lights?
 Is brake-light-fixing a skill that we want to prioritize for tens of thousands of new organizers to learn?
 Are we making solid connections with people whose brake lights we fix, and to what end?

-These questions, and the debate as a whole, were a proxy for a debate that the organization at the time was likely still too young to really have: on what kinds of projects do we want to spend our limited resources?
+These questions, and the debate as a whole, were a proxy for a debate that the organization at the time was likely still too young to really have: On what kinds of projects do we want to spend our limited resources?

 Fixing brake lights isn’t the only direct-service project DSA chapters have taken on.
 In late 2017, Houston DSA organized relief efforts after Hurricane Harvey, a project that helped kick-start their chapter.
 San Francisco DSA organized smoke-mask hand-outs when the fires in Northern California rained smoke and ash onto their city.
 Comrades in Pittsburgh built free food pantries, and chapters across the country held flu-shot clinics as part of their Medicare for All campaigns.
-And more recently, a resolution for the 2019 DSA national convention proposed by Jordan H. would allocate $500 per chapter for local direct-service projects such as “brake light clinics, Narcan training, debt clinics, disaster relief provision, local agriculture/community garden programs, energy democracy programs.”
+And more recently, a resolution for the 2019 DSA national convention proposed by Jordan H. would allocate $500 per chapter for local direct-service projects such as “brake-light clinics, Narcan training, debt clinics, disaster relief provision, local agriculture/community garden programs, energy democracy programs.”

 These projects do good for people; that’s undeniable.
 The question is, what do they do to build class consciousness and class struggle?
 We want our organizing in DSA to foster an understanding of capitalism and how its forces affect our everyday lives, which means that our campaigns should put people into direct struggle with capitalist power.
 We want our organizing in DSA to help people experience and exercise their own power and, through that exercise, to become socialists.
 And we want them to do it for life, which means that our campaigns have to be sustainable.

-The proponents of a strategy centered on direct service make a two-part argument: they say that directly servicing their communities helps to build a feeling of solidarity, and that they as organizers learn from the conditions on the ground.
+The proponents of a strategy centered on direct service make a two-part argument: They say that directly servicing their communities helps to build a feeling of solidarity, and that they as organizers learn from the conditions on the ground.
 Their politics develop as they help people.
 And, they argue, these projects are part of building today the world we want to live in tomorrow.

 I can understand the roots of the first argument.
 It’s not totally dissimilar from the argument that socialist politics are developed through class struggle.
 We see our reality; we confront it; we become familiar with it; we take the side of our class; and our socialist politics become deeper and more nuanced.

 But helping those more in need than us doesn’t quite have this same effect.
-If the project or campaign is oriented around providing something for someone that they don’t have — but we do — it’s difficult to build working class solidarity through it.
+If the project or campaign is oriented around providing something for someone that they don’t have — but we do — it’s difficult to build working-class solidarity through it.
 It highlights our differences, not our shared interests.
-Still, I see and appreciate the heart of this argument, and understand that there might be moments to use our organizational infrastructure to support, for example, disaster relief.
+Still, I see and appreciate the heart of this argument, and I understand that there might be moments to use our organizational infrastructure to support, for example, disaster relief.
 These efforts might even start a conversation about how disasters connect to climate change which connects to capitalism.
 But that’s something different from building institutionalized class power.

 The second argument for a direct-service strategy, though, doesn’t convince me.
 Building the world we want to live in tomorrow requires building power where it is today.
 We can’t get to socialism by building one shining city on a hill and hoping others will want to emulate it; we have to offer avenues for class struggle so that people can understand where their power comes from.
 As Marxists, we understand that the power of workers comes from the fact that their labor makes the world run — and so from their potential to withhold that labor.
 As organized socialists, we understand that we need something bigger than ourselves to galvanize and exercise that power.